Ancient City Temple with ornate golden roofs over water, Bangkok, Thailand.

 What to bring

-• A valid photo ID for ticket verification.
+• A valid photo ID is required for ticket verification purposes.

 What’s not allowed

-• Avoid revealing clothing such as shorts, short skirts, tank tops, or sleeveless tops.
+Please refrain from wearing revealing clothing, such as shorts, short skirts, tank tops, or sleeveless tops.

 Accessibility